Gaussian processes (2/3) - Fitting a Gaussian process kernel

 Sidenotes

-1. Note that the determinant $\lvert \Sigma \rvert$ is equal to the product of it's eigenvalues , and that $\lvert \Sigma \rvert$ can be interpreted as the volume spanned by the covariance matrix $\Sigma$.
+1. Note that the determinant $\lvert \Sigma \rvert$ is equal to the product of its eigenvalues , and that $\lvert \Sigma \rvert$ can be interpreted as the volume spanned by the covariance matrix $\Sigma$.
 Reducing $\lvert \Sigma \rvert$ will thus decrease the dispersion of the points coming from the distribution with covariance matrix $\Sigma$ and reduce the complexity.

 References